heliomass/iOSShortcuts/README.md

 ### Description
 I’m bad at working out quickly how much to tip a cab driver in my head, and just as bad at working how much to ask for in change if I give them the fare in dollar notes.

-This Shortcut provides a Today widget will calculate the tip for you, telling you how much to give the driver in $10 increments and how much to ask back for in change.
+This Shortcut provides a Today widget to calculate the tip for you, telling you how much to give the driver in $10 increments and how much to ask back for in change.

 ![](readme_images/cabfarecalculator01.png)